pschaus/book_lepl1402/source/part1.rst

     int a = 4.5f;             // Error! float is not automatically casted to int float b = 4.5f * 6.7;     // Error! float * double gives double

-You can force the conversion by doing a *manual* type cast, but the result will be less precise or even wrong:
+You can force the conversion by doing a *manual type cast*, but the result will be less precise or, in some situations, even wrong:

 ..  code-block:: java